YummyOreo/wyvern/README.md

 **Disclaimer:** Does *not* explain __everything!__ Look in the code to **get exactly how it works.**
 ### What modules it uses
 This uses `soket.io`, `ejs`, and `express`. (excluding `HTTPS`)

+## Developers
+The developers that have worked on it will be listed here.
+### Direct Devs:
+This lists everyone that worked on the main repo.
+* OreoDivision (Dev)
+* Polar Ice (Graphic Designer)

+### Foreked Devs
+This lists everyone that has had there fork implemented into the main repo.